A Land Remembered: Characters

 The third generation's main character.
-He lived a sad life of power.
-After his father's death he became power hungry, wanting to leave a mark with his money and the business his family started.
+He lives a sad life of power.
+After his father's death he becomes power-hungry, wanting to leave a mark with his money and the business his family started.
 He calls himself "the least of the MacIveys".
 Eventually he finds Bonnie, a young waitress, and changes.
 After her death in a hurricane and a reunion with Toby he eventually realizes the destruction his greed has brought upon the land.
 He goes to Punta Rassa to live his last days.
 He dies of a heart attack at the end of the book.